AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 1. **Will customers be able to integrate the RUM data service scripts with third-party systems like Dynatrace?**

    Yes.
-1. **Are “Interaction to next paint”, “Time to first byte” and “First contentful paint” Web vitals Metrics being collected?**
+1. **Are "Interaction to next paint", "Time to first byte" and "First contentful paint" Web vitals Metrics being collected?**

    Interaction to next paint (INP) and Time to first byte (TTFB) are collected.
 First contentful paint is not collected at this time.